It is recommended to read README and Key Concepts before you start working with VictoriaLogs.

 /path/to/victoria-logs -help

-VictoriaLogs stores the ingested data to the victoria-logs-data directory by default.
+VictoriaLogs stores ingested data in the victoria-logs-data directory by default.
 The directory can be changed via -storageDataPath command-line flag.
-See these docs for details.
+See Storage for details.

-By default VictoriaLogs stores log entries with timestamps in the time range [now-7d, now], while dropping logs outside the given time range.
-E.g. it uses the retention of 7 days.
-Read these docs on how to control the retention for the ingested logs.
+By default, VictoriaLogs stores log entries with timestamps in the time range [now-7d, now] and drops logs outside this time range (i.e., a retention of 7 days).
+See Retention for details on controlling retention for ingested logs.

-It is recommended setting up monitoring of VictoriaLogs according to these docs.
+We recommend setting up monitoring of VictoriaLogs according to Monitoring .

 See also: